jarvisar/senior-design/README.md

 The list of planets on [IPAC's website](https://www.ipac.caltech.edu/) is routinely updated bi-weekly, but may be updated more frequently depending on new significant exoplanet discoveries.

 Exoplanet data is cached in the background to significantly decrease load times.
 Cached data is updated every other day.
-Clear site cache to manually refresh the data.
+Clear cache to manually refresh the data.

 #### Why are there no results after searching?